Alan Gross' imprisonment in Cuba is major impediment to better relations with Havana

 North of the Florida Straits, Gross’ imprisonment is seen as the major impediment to better relations with Havana.

-Now, however, midway through the second term of President Barack Obama, several signs of possible change have emerged.
-Senior administration officials and Cuba observers say reforms on the island and changing attitudes in the United States have created an opening for improved relations.
+The move comes midway through Obama’s second term and represents a significant thaw in relations between the United States and Cuba.
+Senior administration officials and Cuba observers have said that reforms on the island and changing attitudes in the United States created an opening for better relations.

-The signs include the admission this week by senior administration officials that talks about a swap between Gross and three imprisoned Cuban agents -- part of group originally known as the Cuban Five -- have taken place.
-In addition, recent editorials in The New York Times have recommended an end to the longstanding U.S. embargo against Cuba and even a prisoner swap for Gross.
+Senior administration officials recently acknowledged that talks about a swap between Gross and the three Cuban agents – part of group originally known as the Cuban Five – had been taking place.
+In addition, recent editorials in The New York Times recommended an end to the longstanding U.S. embargo against Cuba and a prisoner swap for Gross, signaling a changing national attitude on Cuba policy.

 Who is Alan Gross?